Wilderness Medicine Clinical Practice Guidelines

 The WMS CPGs will continue to be published in a peer-reviewed, index-searchable journal.
 Currently in development are CPGs on fluid resuscitation, cardiovascular emergencies, ultrasound, wilderness behavioral emergencies, pediatrics, blister management, concussion/TBI, gastroenteritis, and burns.

 We hope the WMS CPGs will serve as both a practical resource and as a guide for where future research in the wilderness medicine literature is needed.
 The CPG committee welcomes ideas and suggestions for future articles.
-Please contact our managing editor Alicia Byrne.
+Please contact our managing editor Anna Russell.

 (Updated May 2022)